Meeting with Nelson Mandela”

 symbol of apartheid South Africa.
 The whites were speaking Afrikaans,

-I asked one of them how he had come to be Mr. Mandela’s’
+asked one of them, how he had come to be Mr. Mandela’s’

-He explained that his uncle had been one of the prison wardens
+He explained that his father had been one of the prison wardens on

-on Robin Island.
-At Mr. Mandela’s insistence, he had helped
+Robben Island.
+At Mr. Mandela’s insistence, he had helped to

-to teach him Afrikaans – for he felt he must be able to speak
+teach him Afrikaans, – for he felt he must be able to speak

-compassion and intelligence to embrace his enemy and make them his
+and intelligence to embrace his enemies and make them his friends.

-friend.
-Over many visits to South Africa the past twenty years,
+Over many visits to South Africa the past twenty years, I have been

 lead with such inspiration by Madiba.